intuition-dev/intuDocs/docsSrc/src/crud.md

 # Dynamic data/CRUD/'ViewModel'

-This section relates to dynamic data, not static content.
+This section relates to dynamic data, not static content (static eg: CMS or eCommerce).
 To extract an example CRUD web-app in the current folder:
 ```sh
 mbake -u
 ```